Puzzle Bobble 2: North American cover art

 In North America, print advertisements for the Saturn and PlayStation editions featured a picture of several large blue balls with human faces trapped inside, moaning in apparent agony, with white sticks forcing their eyes open.
 The shots of the game packaging in the lower right corner of the ad show that the North American release of the game was to use the same cover art as the PAL release.
-Instead, possibly due to a mix-up by Acclaim's marketing department, the North American release of both Saturn and PlayStation editions uses the main art from the advertisement as their cover art.
-This cover earned a place on GameSpy's Top Ten Worst Covers list, with journalist Kevin Bowen pointing out that the disturbing imagery was likely to frighten away the game's young target audience.
-The later MS-DOS and Nintendo 64 releases from Acclaim would use the proper cover art used on the PAL releases.
+Instead, the North American release of both Saturn and PlayStation editions uses the main art from the advertisement as their cover art.
+This cover (jointly with the cover art to Super Bust-A-Move) was included on GameSpy's "Top Ten Worst Covers" list, with journalist Kevin Bowen writing that the disturbing imagery was likely to frighten away the game's young target audience.
+The later MS-DOS and Nintendo 64 releases from Acclaim use the cover art used on the PAL releases.

+Nintendo 64 version

+By the time Puzzle Bobble 2 was released for the Nintendo 64, the PlayStation and Saturn versions of the game had been out for nearly two years, and even Puzzle Bobble 3 had already been released for those systems.
+Because of this, Acclaim sold the Nintendo 64 version at a budget price of $50.